slowernews/wisdom-tldr/chapters/0_intro.md

      DESTINY = EFFORT + SURRENDER

-Destiny reveals itself as you start walking, passion is made, not found.
-Forgiveness is easier than permission.
+_Passion is made, not found._ Destiny reveals itself as you start walking.
 Instead of seeking your life’s purpose, experience more and pursue things that stretch you.
 The trouble with goals is constantly working toward what you used to want.
 Old keys won’t open new doors.
 Better to admit you walked to the wrong door than spend your life in the wrong room.

-Fear is your guide.
-The more fear you feel, the more you know you’re on the right track.
+_Fear is your guide._ The more fear you feel, the more you know you’re on the right track.
 What scares you most is often what you most need to do.
-Mitigate risks—some have larger comfort zones.
-Become uncomfortable, but when life gets blurry, adjust your focus.
-Random wandering won’t move you forward.
-Pick one thing and stick with it to completion.
+Mitigate risks, but become uncomfortable.
+When life gets blurry, adjust your focus, pick one thing and stick with it to completion.

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu [-571]*